John George Alexander Leishman: Personal life

 Leishman's daughters made European marriages that were much talked of at the time.
 The American press considered these notably brilliant matches even among the many monied American young ladies (those "lovely trans-Atlantic invaders" as Edith Wharton called them) who found suitable titled European husbands in the pre-World War I marriage market.
 However, some titled Europeans felt that the Leishman girls had wed above their social station.

-While serving abroad, the Leishmans were often in Paris, at Deauville, Monte Carlo, or in the Swiss or Italian lakes, always a part of a glittering circle of celebrated American and European friends.
-Julia Leishman was instrumental in forming and serving as the first president of the Paris Skating Club; among her intimate friends who shared in this Paris innovation was the Baroness Henri de Rothschild.
+While serving abroad, the Leishmans were often in Paris, at Deauville, Monte Carlo, or in the Swiss or Italian lakes.
+Julia Leishman was instrumental in forming and serving as the first president of the Paris Skating Club; among her friends there was the Baroness Henri de Rothschild.

 Later life

 As a result of the impasse between himself and Kaiser Wilhelm II which was created by his daughter Nancy's marriage to Karl von Croy, Leishman left Berlin and retired to private life in 1914.
 His wife Julia died in 1918 in Monte Carlo.
 He died on March 27, 1924, in Monte Carlo.
 They are buried in the Cimetière de Monaco.